 Configuration of Keeper SSO Connect Cloud™ is very simple and should only take a few minutes if you've previously configured other service providers with your IdP.
 Please follow the general steps in this document.

-Note: SSO integration can be applied to specific nodes (e.g. organizational units) within your Admin Console.
+Note: Cloud SSO integration can only be applied to specific nodes (e.g. organizational units) within your Admin Console.

 2) After logged in, click on the Admin menu and create a new node